4rcstick/4RCADE_5TICK/README.md

 For general feedback, reach out at Archimedes2012@hotmail.com.

-If you've found 4RCADE 5TICK worth your hard drive space, consider [buying me a coffee](https://buymeacoffee.com/4rchimede5) — it helps me keep improving the project.
+If you've found 4RCADE 5TICK worthy of your hard drive space, consider [buying me a coffee](https://buymeacoffee.com/4rchimede5) — it helps me keep improving the project.

 ## License